Trump Team Considers Nationalizing America's 5G Network - Slashdot

 Re: (Score:2)

-good thinking - no chinese components (Score:2)
+good thinking - no chinese components (Score:3)

 this will protect us, because mobile devices aren't made in china